YouTube’s Newest Far-Right, Foul-Mouthed, Red-Pilling Star Is A 14-Year-Old Girl

 By now, we’re used to this stuff coming from grown men — some of whom have even used the platform as a launching pad for political aspirations.
 But Soph is a child.
 Despite the vitriol of her words and her confidence in delivering them, she’s still just a 14-year-old kid.
 And hearing this language lisped through braces, with the odd word mispronounced as if read but never before said, is clarifying.

-Think of Jonathan Krohn, the conservative child prodigy who addressed CPAC in 2013, at age 13.
+Think of Jonathan Krohn, the conservative child prodigy who addressed the Conservative Political Action Conference in 2009, at age 13.
 Today he’s a freelance journalist who writes about extremism for liberal magazines, and has disowned his past views.
-Or think of Lynx and Lamb Gaede, who became media sensations as 11-year-old white nationalist twin pop singers in the mid aughts.
+Or think of Lynx and Lamb Gaede, who became media sensations as 11-year-old white nationalist twin pop singers in the mid-aughts.
 Today they’ve renounced racism and taken up marijuana legalization activism.
 Part of being a young person, maybe especially for a rhetorically gifted one, is testing out ideas and identities — even ones we later find anathema.
 That’s not to excuse anything Soph says; but it is to say children often don’t understand the weight of the words they use.
 (Neither Soph nor her father responded to requests for comment.)

 Interviews with Soph and asides in her videos reveal a young person whose identity is obviously still being formed.
-She didn’t start as a politics caster but, predictably, as a profane 9-year-old (nine!) game streamer called LtCorbis.
-Influential YouTubers Pyrocynical and Keemstar promoted her early work, which ripped on YouTube culture and the indignities of being a fifth grader instead of minorities and liberals.
-(A 2016 Daily Dot story about her bore the unintentionally profound headline, “This sweary, savvy, 11-year-old gamer girl is the future of YouTube.”)
+She didn’t start as a politics caster but, predictably, as a profane 9-year-old (9!) game streamer called LtCorbis.
+Influential YouTubers Pyrocynical and Keemstar promoted her early work, which ripped on YouTube culture and the indignities of being a fifth-grader instead of people of color and liberals.
+(A 2016 Daily Dot story about her bore the unintentionally profound headline “This sweary, savvy, 11-year-old gamer girl is the future of YouTube.”)
 In more recent videos, Soph discloses a health issue that kept her out of class for long stretches.
 She confesses to being unhappy in school.
 She talks about a move from New York to California.
 She identifies by turns as “right-wing” and “anarcho-capitalist.”
 She’s 14, precocious, isolated, and pissed off, a combination that has produced a lot of bad behavior over the years, but not all of it monetized through preroll ads and a Patreon, and not all of it streamed to millions.

 YouTube’s kid problem is well-known.
-From disturbing auto-generated cartoons, to parents who play act violence with their children for clicks, to a network of users exploiting videos of children for sexual content, the company has consistently failed at protecting the young users who are its most valuable assets.
-But Soph’s popularity raises another, perhaps more difficult question, about whether YouTube has an obligation to protect such users from themselves — and each other.
+From disturbing auto-generated cartoons to parents who playact violence with their children for clicks to a network of users exploiting videos of children for sexual content, the company has consistently failed at protecting the young users who are its most valuable assets.
+But Soph’s popularity raises another, perhaps more difficult question, about whether YouTube has an obligation to protect such users from themselves — and one another.

 Of course, that’s partially the job of parents, a fact Soph pointed out in a recent video while addressing people alarmed by her content.